laboon/CS1632_Spring2018/deliverables/2/deliverable2.md

 After this, ON A SEPARATE PAGE, include a screen shot of the executed unit tests (this usually means a SCREENSHOT of your terminal - do not just copy and paste the results).
 If a test doesn't pass, it should be included in the concerns section above.
 Ideally, for a perfect grade, all tests should be green (passing).
 However, if you have what you think is a valid test and it is not passing, I would prefer that you include a defect report (in the proper template!) rather than just deleting it.
 Knowing that a defect exists and reporting it is much better than having it discovered by the customer (me)!

 There is no need to print out the code itself.
-It should be on GitHub (or GitLab) BY THE BEGINNING OF CLASS.
+It should be on GitHub BY THE BEGINNING OF CLASS.

 At least four (4) unit tests should use stubbing of methods.